 I specifically had a few people stick out to me who were responsible for my most memorable experiences of the trip.
 These are people you should travel to meet because they are just that impressive.

-Margaret From Unbeaten Path on the North Coast
+Margaret From Unbeaten Path on California’s North Coast

 Marget Lindgren is one of these people who just ooze passion for what she does.
 She has a special love for the Stornetta Public Lands and runs walking tours, Unbeaten Path Tours, along the coast.
 But don’t expect that it’s just a simple walking tour, it’s not.
 It’s an education where you’ll walk away armed with new information about the California coast and a little bit of her passion too!